Each match is controlled by a referee who has full authority to enforce the Laws of the Game in connection with the match.

 supervises and/or indicates the restart of play

-allows play to continue when an offence occurs and the non-offending team will benefit from the advantage, and penalises the offence if the anticipated advantage does not ensue at that time or within a few seconds
+and the, or a restart is incorrectly taken and the ball is in play, team will benefit from the advantage, and penalises the offencenon-offending opposing /orders a retake if the anticipated advantage does not ensue at that time or within a few seconds

 punishes the more serious offence, in terms of sanction, restart, physical severity and tactical impact, when more than one offence occurs at the same time